JamesRobionyRogers/JamesRobionyRogers/README.md

-### 👋 Hi there, I'm James Robiony-Rogers
+<h1 style="margin:0, auto;">👋 Hi, I'm James</h1>

-### 🎓 I'm currently studying Software Engineering and Computer Science at the University of Otago
+🎓 I'm currently studying Software Engineering and Computer Science at the University of Otago

-### 🌱 I’m currently learning React.js
+🌱 Learning React.js, Java and Python

-### 🔭 I’m currently working on a web portfolio
+🔭 Working on a web portfolio using React.js

 <!--
 **JamisBuggerlugs/JamisBuggerlugs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.